 Institute For Environmental Studies

-A Geomorphic and Ecological Analysis of Using Mosses for Controlling Stream Bank Erosion
+NSF Sponsored Funding Opportunity for a Ph.D.
+Student - A Geomorphic and Ecological Analysis of the Use of Mosses to Control Stream Bank Erosion

-Funding is available for a Ph.D. student to conduct research on the impacts of mosses on low order alluvial stream banks in Virginia and Illinois.
+Funding is available for a Ph.D. student to work with Dr. Ranbir Kang who is conducting geomorphic and ecological research on the use of mosses to control erosion in on low order alluvial stream banks.
 Click here for additional information on this opportunity.

 New Program, New Facilities